littlexiaochao/FreeSlicer/README.md

 ![image](https://github.com/littlexiaochao/FreeSlicer/blob/main/guide.png)

+It is recommended to use FreeSlicer on a Windows system.
+If you are using Rhino on macOS, the folder address format when saving the Gcode will be different from the one shown in the image.
+Use the macOS folder address format, for example: /Users/FreeSlicer/Documents/gcode.
+Additionally, you need to add a “/” at the end of the path, i.e.: /Users/FreeSlicer/Documents/gcode/.

 # User Interface

 For beginners, we also provide a user interface through the Human UI plugin, before using the user interface, you need to confirm whether you have installed the Human UI plugin in Grasshopper.Plugin download address: https://www.food4rhino.com/en/app/human-ui